 In addition, if you need more information on the following areas, there are other applicable resources on the NAR website that you should check:

-Competition rocketry including how to run a contest, is covered in a NAR-run Google site like this one that is connected to the NAR website.
+Competition Rocketry, including how to run a contest, is covered in its own section the NAR website.

-Education programs and outreach programs for students are covered in a whole section of the NAR website.
+Education Programs and outreach programs for students are covered in another section of the NAR website.